 Moneymaking is the major part of the Hollywood filmmaking machine.
 After all, it is a business.
 And, while it’s true that some films are still created for the “art of cinematic experiences,” today, those “art films” are few and far between.
 Most of those types of films will only be seen on festival circuits, indie TV, online, in limited release, or in art house cinemas.

 Today, it really is mostly about the “art of the dollar.”
-While some film aficionados will cry for the days of the “true art form” revival again, I’d like to remind them that money has been a part of the cinema nearly since it’s inception.
+While some film aficionados will cry for the days of the “true art form” revival again, I’d like to remind them that money has been a part of the cinema nearly since its inception.
 On December 18, 1895, the Lumière brothers offered the first public screening of a film in Paris to 35 audience members.
 The cost was one franc a person (approximately 20 cents), and about 28 days later the Lumière brothers were earning 7,000 francs per week.
 And with that, filmmaking as a business was born.
 The Lumière brothers served as their own writers, producers, directors, editors, and distributers.
 They had to handle the entire filmmaking process from development through exhibition.
 Sure, it was a challenge for them, but they found a way to do it.
 If they were living today, they’d find it much more difficult to make big bucks.
-Now, there are usually hundreds (if not thousands) of people involved throughout the various stages of filmmaking, and there’s good reason for that (as you’ll find in this article).
+Now, there are usually hundreds (if not thousands) of people involved throughout the various stages of filmmaking (sometimes just on one film), and there’s good reason for that (as you’ll find in this article).